 If you want to create a histogram from many columns of data in a single file, it is very convenient to use the plot iteration feature.
-See iteration (p.
-70).
+See plot for (p.
+98).
 For example, to create stacked histograms of the data in columns 3 through 8

 '''

-set style histogram columnstacked

-plot for [i=3:8] "datafile" using i title columnhead
+set style histogram columnstacked plot for [i=3:8] "datafile" using i title columnhead

 '''